geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-20/meeting-transcript.md

 No.

 ##### **Geohot** [[01:01:47](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3707)]
-So there's that Beam bug, which I'll fix tomorrow.
+So there's that BEAM bug, which I'll fix tomorrow.

 ##### **Geohot** [[01:01:54](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3714)]
 But yeah, then I think we're getting kind of close.
 I think there's a few other things on it.